 How to burn fat?

-The real energy bomb is fat.
-The storage is nearly infinite even when you have a low percentage of fat.
-The only problem with fat is that it takes a lot of oxygen to let energy to originate.
-Exercising on a high intensity your body almost solely depends on burning carbs, but on a low intensity your body burns mostly fat.
-If you want to lose weight exercising at this low intensity is the only way to do it.
-With burning carbs, you just don’t drop weight, because your body will just be craving for replenishing your carb storage in the liver and muscles.
-This process cannot be a altered and even runs mostly unconscious.
-Take also into account that the better your stamina gets the higher the intensity will be at which your body can still rely on burning fat.
-So especially for those who start exercising with the idea to lose weight the intensity should be really low to actually burn fat.
-Even that low that it doesn’t feel like exercising at all and the duration should be enormous to perceive any effect.
+The body’s real energy bomb is fat.
+The availability of it is nearly infinite, even when your body fat percentage is quite low and everybody else thinks you are really skinny!
+The only problem with fat is that the body needs a lot of oxygen to turn that fat into fuel.
+Exercising at a high intensity, your body depends almost exclusively on carbs, but at a low intensity your body burns mostly fat.
+If you want to lose weight then exercising at this low intensity is the only way to do it.
+Burning carbs, you lose very little weight because your body will be craving to replenish that carb storage in the liver and muscles after the training.
+This is a natural process that cannot be altered or tricked.
+Take also into account that the better your stamina gets, the higher the training intensity will be at which your body can still rely on burning fat.
+So especially for those who start exercising with the idea of losing weight, the intensity should be really low to actually burn fat.
+Even so low that it doesn’t feel like exercising.
+And then still, the training sessions should also really be very long to have any effect.

 Don’t forget the calories!

-Here we have addressed the problem in why you probably don’t lose weight through exercising.
+Here we have addressed the fact why you probably don’t lose much weight when you start exercising.
 But there is more.
-If you exercise you cannot just add those burned calories on top of the normal energy expenditure.
+If you exercise you cannot just add those burned calories to the normal energy expenditure.
 Studies show that the basic metabolism of people who exercise is lower.
-It seems that when we have done a workout we seem to have a tendency to reward ourselves by being less active and even sin with not that great food.
+It seems that when we have done a workout, we have a tendency to reward ourselves by being less active and even sin by having not that great food.
 By now you are probably thinking that the above does not apply for you.
-You are probably someone who will beat the statistics and start exercise on the exact low enough intensity with a long enough duration and will also conquer the mental hurdles.
+You are probably someone who will beat the statistics and start to exercise at exactly that low enough intensity and long enough duration, while also tackling the mental hurdles.

 Even then losing weight through exercising just doesn’t make sense.
 It’s like eating soup with a teaspoon.
-It can work but it takes ages and you will probably don’t even enjoy the soup.
-If you want to enjoy exercising, exercising on a extremely low and monotonous intensity for a long duration is not the way to do it.
-Enjoyment in what you do is actually one of the strongest and even scientifically proven motives for exercise persistence.
-Finally, it’s just a pity when you only exercise on a low intensity because you will miss all the other benefits for your stamina by also exercising on a high intensity.
+It can work but it takes ages and you probably don’t even enjoy the soup.
+If you still want to have fun exercising, extremely low intensity and monotonously long sessions are not the way to do it.
+Having fun with what you do is actually one of the strongest and even scientifically proven incentives to stick to an exercise regime.
+On top of that, it would be a pity to exercise only at a low intensity because you will miss out on all the other benefits to your stamina of exercising at a higher intensity.

 So if you want to lose weight you need to change what and how much you eat.
-If you’re coping with overweight there is something wrong with your diet.
-And start exercising because of all the associated benefits and the fun of it.
-Just don’t try to eat the soup with a teaspoon although you will probably lose weight by doing so.
+If you’re struggling with your weight, more often than not there is something wrong with your diet and/or lifestyle.
+So start exercising because of all the associated benefits and the fun of it, but also as part of a lifestyle change.
+Don’t just try to eat the soup with a teaspoon although you will probably lose weight by doing so.